-Deadline Documentation Required 11/ 14/22 12/21 Department releases Materials for Notice of Intent for Supplemental Allocations.
-11/ 22/22 19/21 Department releases Materials for Supplemental Allocations.
-1/6/2311/19/21 Deadline for Notice of Intent due for Supplemental Allocations.
-1/27/23 12/10/21 Deadline for all Requests for Supplemental Allocations.
-March February Board meeting Board approval of Supplemental Allocations under this Subchapter (may be awarded conditioned on final underwriting review).
-05/01/ 2321 (est.) Commitments for Supplemental Allocations are Issued.
-05/15/ 2321 (est.) Commitment Fees for the Supplemental Allocation and any conditions of the credit Allocation are to be met.
-11/01/ 2023 2022 Carryover Documentation Delivery Date.
-11/30/ 2023 2022 Deadline for closing under $\S11.9(c)(8)$ (if applicable) (not subject to an extension under $\S11.2(a)$ pursuant to the requirements of $\S11.9(c)(8)$).
-07/21/ 2024 2023 10% Test Documentation Delivery Date.
-12/31/ 2524 Placement in Service.
+Deadline Documentation Required 11/14/ 20 22 Department releases Materials for Notice of Intent for Supplemental Allocations.
+11/22/ 20 22 Department releases Materials for Supplemental Allocations.
+1/6/ 20 23 Deadline for Notice of Intent due for Supplemental Allocations.
+1/27/ 20 23 Deadline for all Requests for Supplemental Allocations.
+March Board meeting Board approval of Supplemental Allocations under this Subchapter 05/01/2023 (est.) Commitments for Supplemental Allocations are Issued.
+05/15/2023 (est.) Commitment Fees for the Supplemental Allocation and any conditions of the credit Allocation are to be met.
+11/01/2023 Carryover Documentation Delivery Date.
+11/30/2023 Deadline for closing under §11.9(c)(8) (if applicable) (not subject to an extension under §11.2(a) pursuant to the requirements of §11.9(c)(8)).
+07/21/2024 10% Test Documentation Delivery Date.
+12/31/ 20 25 Placement in Service.
 Five business days after the date on the Deficiency Notice (without incurring point loss) Administrative Deficiency Response Deadline (unless an extension has been granted).